WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Arch-Enemy: The humans and the Brutes are their main ones, depending on the faction and/or individual.
 By the end of the war, there's also understandably not much love for the Prophets or Flood.

-- Asskicking Equals Authority: Their hierarchy is based on who's a better warrior.
+- Asskicking Equals Authority: The Elite hierarchy is based on who's a better warrior.

 - Badass Army: More than any other in the Covenant.